 The advantage that voters accord women on honesty can be dramatically reversed if they perceive that a woman candidate has been dishonest or acted unethically.
 A woman candidate who is accused of dishonesty or acting unethically pays a high price in the loss of voter esteem, especially among women voters who expect a woman to be different.

 And because the cost of an ethical infraction is higher for a woman, campaigns against women candidates often use the well-worn strategy of launching negative attacks on character or values early in the campaign.

 Women candidates’ place on the ethical pedestal is a worthwhile asset.
 Women can maintain that advantage by showcasing integrity, transparency, and consistency.
-Key strategies are detailed on the following page.

 HANDLING A CRISIS

 The ability to handle a crisis has consistently been a key component of a woman candidate demonstrating her qualifications for office.
 In previous Barbara Lee Family Foundation research, voters rated “can handle a crisis” as a top trait that contributes to a woman’s electability.